imacdonald135/20-Number-Challenge-Original/README.md

 ## Automated Version

 This one a bot plays a lot of games and reports how many it won.
-The strategy it uses it to try put numbers 1-49 in slot one, 50-99 in slot to and so forth.
+The strategy it uses it to try put numbers 1-49 in slot one, 50-99 in slot two and so forth.
 If it can't it puts the number in the closest free elegant slot.